jellyfin/jellyfin-media-player/README.md

 Or if you prefer working in Xcode, run CMake for the xcode build):

 * ``mkdir build ; cd build``
-* ``cmake -GXcode -DQTROOT=/path/to/qt ..``
+* ``cmake -GXcode ..``

 ## Building on Linux

-### Building Qt 5.6.0 alpha
+### Building Qt 5.6.0 beta

-You'll want to grab one of the Qt 5.6.0 alpha packages from http://download.qt.io/development_releases/qt/5.6/5.6.0-alpha/single/ and unpack it locally.
+You'll want to grab one of the Qt 5.6.0 beta packages from http://download.qt.io/ and unpack it locally.
 On Fedora, even with a working development environment set up, the following packages were necessary to successfully build Qt (and QtWebEngine):

 ``sudo dnf install libxcb libxcb-devel libXrender libXrender-devel xcb-util-wm xcb-util-wm-devel xcb-util xcb-util-devel xcb-util-image xcb-util-image-devel xcb-util-keysyms xcb-util-keysyms-devel libcap-devel snappy-devel libsrtp-devel nss-devel pciutils-devel gperf``

 (The majority of the packages on this list came from http://code.qt.io/cgit/qt/qtbase.git/tree/src/plugins/platforms/xcb/README, but everything after xcb-util-keysyms-devel was trial-and-error in attempts build QtWebEngine; this list of packages may not be complete, but hopefully it provides a useful starting point.)

-Once you've unpacked the Qt 5.6.0 alpha package:
+Once you've unpacked the Qt 5.6.0 beta package:

-* ``cd qt-everywhere-opensource-src-5.6.0-alpha``
+* ``cd qt-everywhere-opensource-src-5.6.0-beta``
 * ``./configure -confirm-license -opensource``
 * ``make``
 * ``sudo make install``